Welcome to MNZ

 This is from the CareersNZ website and it provides some general background information about massage therapy as a job.

-A Descriptive Study of the Practice Patterns of Massage New Zealand Massage Therapists
+A Descriptive Study of the Practice Patterns of Massage Aotearoa New Zealand Massage Therapists

 Australian Association of Massage Therapists (AAMT) Student Journal ‘Hands on!’